KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession10/project/part_2_creating_a_component.md

       ```

   2. Paste (use the [keyboard shortcuts](/reference-helpful-keyboard-shortcuts.md)!) the CSS code into your _src/styles.css_ file.
 These are global styles that apply to the whole app.

+  3. Save the _src/styles.css_ file.

-  3. Copy these CSS styles:
+  4. Copy these CSS styles:

       ```
       .quiz-wrapper {